 Tools and instruments (which can be regarded as extensions to the range of detection of the human sense organs),

 developed in a way beyond the imagination of the skeptics.
 For example, an article in (2005) reported a measurement of time intervals with uncertainty of 1 second in 30 million years - a sufficiently accurate measurement to dismiss doubt about 'uncertainty' of information, and which can be rather extremely accurate and reliable.

 The weak foundation of the Cogito: if Descartes search for certainty started with a wrong assumption, a fallacy or - at least - employed an unjustified exaggeration - then the conclusion he reached with the Cogito cannot be taken as based on a sound philosophical ground.

-1/ The religious argument: In response to the skeptics denial (that Certainty can be reached), the “religious argument” about certainty goes like this: if there is no certainty, then life is meaningless and lacks purpose, so we have to believe that absolute certainty is knowable:
+1/ The religious argument: In response to the skeptics denial that Certainty can be reached, the “religious argument” about certainty goes like this: if there is no certainty, then life is meaningless and lacks purpose, so we have to believe that

 “The skeptical perspective seems to be in direct opposition to human nature and only provides

 us with a viewpoint that is depressing and meaningless without any purpose or order”.

 The "religious argument" presents jjjjjjjjja criterion for searching for certainty, a criterion based on the question: does the concept of certainty lead us to “benefit”?
 If the concept of certainty is beneficial for people (answering their enquiry about trustworthiness or meaning of knowledge) then we should believe in its existence.